 Then pay attention :)

-We are currently offering an internship Artificial Intelligence / Data Science at our EdTech Startup I Hate Statistics, located in Amsterdam.
+We are currently offering an internship Software Engineering at our EdTech Startup I Hate Statistics, located in Amsterdam.

-The challenges this internship is centered around are Search and relevant Suggestions (query expansion) for teachers.
+The challenge in this internship is centered around live ranking for personalised adaptive exercise selection.
 Read more on the challenge below.

 We are I Hate Statistics and our mission is to make data and statistics understandable and accessible to all.
 We believe that everyone can learn statistics when you use clear visuals, humor and a lot of practice. :) That is why we have developed an online program that students at universities are using to learn statistics and math.
 By now we have supported 10.000 students in learning statistics and math.